-The Westbrook Communities include three transit station areas along the Blue Line LRT.
-These transit station areas are located at 26 Street and Bow Trail SW (Shaganappi Point Station), 33 Street and 14th Avenue SW (Westbrook Station) and 45 Street and 17 Avenue SW (45 Street Station).
-Additionally, there are two transit stations along 37 Street SW forthe MAX Teal BRT: 26 Avenue Station and Richmond Road Station.
+The Riley Communities include two transit station areas along the Red Line LRT.
+These transit station areas are located at 9A Street and 4th Avenue NW (Sunnyside Station) and at 14th Avenue and 17A Street NW (Lions Parks Station).
+Additionally, there are two MAX Orange BRT transit stations along 16th Avenue NW: going westbound at 17th Street NW and going eastbound at 19th Street NW.
+The MAX Orange stations provide connection to the Lions Parks Station.

-The plan envisions transit station areas as focal points and gathering places for the Westbrook Communities.
-These transit station areas are intended to provide a concentration of private and public amenities that are supported by high density and high levels of pedestrian activity.
+The plan envisions Red Line LRT transit station areas as focal points and gateways to the Riley Communities.
+These transit station areas are intended to provide a concentration of private and public amenities that are supported by high density, high levels of pedestrian activity and connections to different mobility options.
 Buildings, streetscapes and public spaces in these areas should be designed to accommodate this high level of activity through a wide variety of uses, activities and mobility options.